pntrungbk15/T-Shirt-Quality-Inspection-System/README.md

-# 👕 [TCS_Flow Project]
+# 👕 [T-Shirt-Quality-Inspection-System]

-This project provides a complete pipeline for inspecting T-shirts in the TSC project.
+This project provides a complete pipeline for inspecting T-shirts in the T-Shirt-Quality-Inspection-System project.
 It includes dataset downloading, model training, and inference.

 ### 🚀 Models used in this project: